-- ▲ An exercise test may only be initiated, if the patient has been informed about the test procedure and the associated risks. - ▲ Risk of falling: The health staff must ensure that the patient does not trip when getting on or off the ergometer. - ▲ If possible, check whether the resting ECG is normal and if the patient is physically fit for an exercise test. - ▲ Risk of infection: Examine the patient for injuries on their hands. - ▲ Monitor the patient during the exercise test.
+- An exercise test may only be initiated, if the patient has been informed about the test procedure and the associated risks. - ▲ Risk of falling: The staff must ensure that the patient does not get caught in the pedal straps when getting on or off the ergometer. - ▲ If possible, check whether the resting ECG is normal and if the patient is physically fit for an exercise test. - A Risk of infection: Examine the patient for injuries on their hands. - ▲ Monitor the patient during the exercise test.
 Terminate the test if any of the abort criteria are met see paragraph 1.2.1, p.
 9.